Battle of San Juan de Ulúa (1568): Battle

-The abandoned crewmen
+Abandoned crewmen

-During their withdrawal, the Minion and the Judith were hopelessly overcrowded and short of food and water.
-114 crew were abandoned (forced and voluntary) on the Mexican coast, attacked by Chichimecs, imprisoned by Spaniards in Tampico, and then transferred to Mexico City.
+During their withdrawal, the Minion and the Judith were hopelessly overcrowded and short of food and water; 114 crew were abandoned (forced and voluntary) on the Mexican coast.
+Most headed south and were attacked by Chichimecs, imprisoned by Spaniards in Tampico, and then transferred to Mexico City.
 Upon eventual release from prison, they lived freely until the Inquisition.

 Initially they were treated well by the Spanish, some were released and settled down to farming and started families.
-However, three years later, in 1571, the Inquisition arrived in Mexico, including the merciless Moyn de Contreras and Fernandez de Bonilla.
+However, three years later, in 1571, the Inquisition arrived in Mexico, including the merciless Moya de Contreras and Fernandez de Bonilla.
 The released crewmen were rounded up and imprisoned.
 The captives were brought before the Inquisition; the eleven who had been juveniles (under 16 at the time of the battle) were deemed to have been too young to have received any Catholic catechism, and so were treated relatively leniently – for example, Miles Philips, born in 1554, was sentenced to three years in a Jesuit house in Mexico.

 The rest were regarded as heretical lapsed Catholics, and in February 1574, after being tortured to obtain confessions, sentences were handed down, including: